 - STEP 1.
 Place the chicken bones in a large stockpot and cover with water.

 - STEP 2.
 Add the apple cider vinegar, veggies, and herbs.
+Cook for 14-15 hours on low heat.

 - STEP 3.
 Strain the broth using a mesh strainer to separate the liquid from the solids.